87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 The TumorSeg Computer Vision Project is dedicated to Semantic Segmentation, which involves classifying every pixel in an image as part of a tumor or non-tumor region.
 This fine-grained approach provides an accurate understanding of the spatial distribution of tumors within medical images.

-[U-Net Convolutional Network](https://arxiv.org/pdf/1505.04597.pdf ) implemented in Pytorch was used to perform brain tumor segmentation.
-The model was trained and tested on the Google Colab platform in order to use GPU computation.
+Utilizing the powerful [U-Net Convolutional Network](https://arxiv.org/pdf/1505.04597.pdf ) implemented in Pytorch,  our project tackles the challenging task of brain tumor segmentation.
+Training and testing are conducted on the Google Colab platform, leveraging its GPU capabilities for efficient computation.

-The Dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation). there is one class with two category_id 1 and 2. but both is belong to one class.
+The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), compromise a single class with two category IDs, 1 and 2.
+Despite this distinction, both categories belong to the same overaching class.

 Here is the distribution of each subset respectively(train, validation and test)

+Below are the distributions for each subset—train, validation, and test—respectively:

 <div align="center">
     <img width="300" src="/Images/seg_subset_distribution.png" alt="Material Bread logo">
 </div>